-- I have office hours on Mondays & Fridays, 2:00 PM 3:00 PM, & sometimes Sundays. - During my weekly office hours, students who message me via Canvas inbox will receive a response within 30 minutes. - Students wishing to have a one-on-one Zoom chat during office hours can schedule it by messaging me or by clicking here: Calendly Scheduling - To access a Zoom appointment, click the Zoom meeting office hours link at the top of the Modules page in Canvas. - The best way to reach me on non-office days is via Canvas Inbox message. - Students wishing to Zoom chat outside of regular office hours can set up a special appointment by messaging me via Canvas inbox.
+- I have office hours on Tuesdays and Thursdays from 5-7 p.m. - During my weekly office hours, students who message me via Canvas inbox will receive a response within 30 minutes.
+However, I check messages daily and will respond to you even out of office hours as quickly as I can.

+- Students wishing to have a one-on-one Zoom chat during office hours can schedule it by messaging me through the Canvas inbox or emailing me.
+I will send you a Zoom link after we agree on a good time. - The best way to reach me on non-office days is via Canvas Inbox message. - Students wishing to Zoom chat outside of regular office hours can set up a special appointment by messaging me via Canvas inbox.